olivierlacan/keep-a-changelog/README.md

 of care somewhere in that lovely little brain of yours.

-I [talked with Adam Stacoviak and Jerod Santo on The Changelog][thechangelog] (fitting, right?) podcast about why open source maintainers and contributors should care, and the motivations behind this project.
+I [talked with Adam Stacoviak and Jerod Santo on The Changelog][thechangelog] (fitting, right?) podcast about why maintainers and contributors should care, and the motivations behind this project.
 If you can spare the time (1:06), it’s a good listen.